ZoeyPortfolio/Canadian-Housing-Affordability/README.md

-# 📊 Power BI Canadian Housing Affordability Dashboard
+# 📊 Power BI Canadian Housing Dashboard
 ## Overview
 This project is a volunteer data analysis initiative in collaboration with the GLOCAL Foundation of Canada.
-The Power BI dashboard is designed to analyze and visualize key trends in Canadian housing affordability, offering actionable insights for policymakers, industry stakeholders, and the general public.
+The Power BI dashboard is designed to analyze and visualize key trends in Canadian housing and household assets, offering actionable insights for policymakers, industry stakeholders, and the general public.

 ## Tools and Technologies
 - Power BI: Data visualization and dashboard design